oboy-1/oboy-1.github.io/_posts/2024-01-05-visualizing-the-perceptron-learning-algorithm.md

 ##### Learning Rate

 The learning rate, "$r$", scales how much we correct our perceptron for each misclassified point.
-High learning rate means we overcorrect, meaning the line will bounce around the data more.
-Low learning rate means that the we undercorrect, meaning the line will not move much and hence will take a longer time to train.
+High learning rate means we might overcorrect, meaning the line will bounce around the data more.
+Low learning rate means that we might undercorrect, meaning the line will not move much and hence will take a longer time to train.
 See the algorithm below to view how this constant is factored into weight updates:

 {% include pseudocode.html id="2" code="
 \begin{algorithm}